Marathon Platinum Group Metals and Copper Mine Project

 Joint Review Panel

-In August 2011, three panel members were appointed to the JRP by the federal Minister of the Environment, in consultation with the Ontario Minister of the Environment.
-The panel members were selected based on their knowledge of federal and provincial EA processes, mining activities and the potential environmental effects of the project.
-The panel was disbanded in 2014 after JRP process was placed on hold at the request of Stillwater.
-A new JRP has been re-established for the restart of the JRP process.
+On August 9, 2011, three panel members were appointed to the JRP by the federal Minister of the Environment, in consultation with the Ontario Minister of the Environment.
+The panel members were selected based on their knowledge of federal and provincial environmental assessment processes, mining activities and the potential environmental effects of the project.
+The panel was disbanded in 2014 after the JRP process was placed on hold at the request of Stillwater.
+The federal Minister of the Environment re-established a new JRP on November 16, 2020.
+The three members of the re-established JRP were agreed upon by both Canada and Ontario.